Morris001/AutomatedBusinessProcessTrackingAnalysis/README.md

 -MongoDB Data Storage
 	Uses Tom Hill's MongoDB Account and a database provided to store files.

+In order for OCR to work, the directory path to /tessdata in OcrEngine.cs's readFromImage function must be changed for each user running from Visual Studios.
 To create MSI make sure that the Microsoft Visual Studio Installer Projects extension is installed.